 A plumbing invoice is for part-time and career plumbers who provide services on an hourly or upfront basis to both commercial and residential customers.
-For plumbers, sending an invoice electronically allows for increased organization, accessibility, and professionalism, as well as a faster means of receiving payment from customers.
+Sending an invoice electronically affords plumbers increased organization, accessibility, and professionalism, as well as a faster means of receiving payment from customers.

 Table of Contents

 Plumbers are experts in the maintenance and installation of piping systems, fittings, and fixtures in both residential and commercial settings.
 The nature of plumbing work may lead plumbers to weld or do carpentry, resulting in many plumbers having adept knowledge in a wide variety of tools and topics.
 For residential plumbers, work is often requested on short notice due to water or heating emergencies requiring an immediate fix.
-The impulsivity of the profession allows for higher rates to be charged, resulting in plumbers having some of the highest salaries in the construction industry.
+The impulsivity of the profession allows for higher rates to be charged, which enables plumbers to reach some of the highest salaries in the construction industry.

 Work Environment: Residential homes, industrial settings, commercial properties.
 Requires fitting into confined spaces and working in hot or cold climates.

 Common Duties: Repair broken fixtures, mend leaking or broken pipes, pressure test piping, assemble a wide assortment of tools and fixtures, troubleshoot complex issues, give pricing estimates, read blueprints, and removing clogged drains and pipes.